 Los Angeles leads the world in promoting a surfing culture.
 The Pacific has huge waves, and you’ll find excellent surfing spots for both beginners and professionals.
 The sport has influenced pop culture, clothing, and more around the world.
 Good places to hit the waves include Manhattan Beach, Huntington Beach, and Surfrider Beach.
 14.

 Before becoming a part of the U.S., California belonged to Mexico.
 Around 14 million Hispanics are Californians.
-Almost half of LA residents are Latinos with descendants from small villages in Central and South America.
+Almost half of Los Angeles residents are Latinos with descendants from small villages in Central and South America.
 You’ll find Latino influences in murals, markets, and other public places, especially in the older parts of town.
-And, of course, the city has lots of restaurants that specialize in authentic Mexican cuisine.
+And, of course, Los Angeles has lots of restaurants that specialize in authentic Mexican cuisine.

 Los Angeles sports teams are recognized around the world.
 All major sports leagues in the U.S. are represented by teams in LA.
-The LA Lakers (basketball) are probably the most famous.
+The Los Angeles Lakers (basketball) are probably the most famous.
 They have fans around the world and have won the most championship titles.
-Other LA sports teams include the Dodgers (baseball), the Rams (football), the Anaheim Ducks (hockey), and the Los Angeles Galaxy (soccer).
+Other Los Angeles sports teams include the Dodgers (baseball), the Rams (football), the Anaheim Ducks (hockey), and the Los Angeles Galaxy (soccer).

 California is a blue state and has been for a very long time.
 The majority of residents are democrats with left-leaning liberal views.
 Some of the issues Angelenos favor that anger conservatives are gay marriage, climate change, income distribution, and socialized health care.

 California was the first state to legalize cannabis for medical use in 1996 and the second state (after Colorado) to legalize it for recreational use in 2016.
-Dispensaries across the city sell all sorts of cannabis products.
+Dispensaries across Los Angeles sell all sorts of cannabis products.

 The LAPD, short for Los Angeles Police Department, is notorious around the world.
 That’s because they have been a major part of movies, television, and music for over 50 years.
-The LA swat team is one of the best in the nation.
+The Los Angeles swat team is one of the best in the nation.
 For the most part, the LAPD has a good reputation.
-One stain the department still bears is the LA riots caused by the brutal police beating of black activist Rodney King after a high-speed chase for driving while intoxicated in 1991.
+One stain the department still bears is the Los Angeles riots caused by the brutal police beating of black activist Rodney King after a high-speed chase for driving while intoxicated in 1991.

 Unfortunately, Los Angeles is one of the worst cities in the nation for jam-packed highways.
 The average Angeleno will spend about five years over a lifetime sitting in traffic.
 The dilemma the city faces is between the suburbs and residents who live in the more densely populated areas.

 The city dwellers want to build up like New York, use public transit, and have more green spaces.
-Suburban homeowners want more roads and freeways and don’t want their property value to fall.
+Suburban homeowners in Los Angeles want more roads and freeways and don’t want their property value to fall.
 But the biggest issue is the growing population.

 Formerly called the Kodak Theater, the Dolby Theater is part of the Hollywood and Highland Center shopping mall and entertainment complex.
 It’s known around the world as the venue for the Academy Awards and the American Idol finals.
 Over the years, the theater has hosted a long list of prestigious performers such as Celine Dion, Barry Manilow, Stevie Wonder, and more.